firdeus-dikellari/Fixing-NVIDIA-Drivers-on-Kali-Linux-with-Kernel-6.x-Hybrid-Graphics-Laptops-/Fixing-NVIDIA-Drivers-on-Kali-Linux-with-Kernel-6.x-Hybrid-Graphics-Laptops.md

 ## FAQ

-### Does this work on Debian or Ubuntu?
+### Does this work on other Linux distros?
-Yes.
-The same fix applies to Debian-based systems with kernel 6.x and hybrid graphics.
+Yes, any Debian-based distro (Ubuntu, Pop!_OS, etc.) with kernel 6.x will work.

 ### Will this reduce battery life?
 Yes.
 Discrete GPU mode keeps the NVIDIA GPU powered at all times.